autumnmj/lab-6/README.md

 # lab-6
-JS Level for DIG3480C (added lava and movement)
+JS Level for DIG3480C (added lava and movement // mario like level)